password: bandit0

 Why?
 We must start as

-to retrieve the password forbandit1
+bandit0to retrieve the password forbandit1.

 Task

-The password for the next level is stored in a file named readme located in the home directory of bandit0
+The password for the next level is stored in a file named readme located in the home directory of bandit0.

 Use that password to SSH into bandit1.